 Indeed, you may already know this but it’s important to take a moment to make sure you’re crossing your T’s and dotting your I’s because often when you’re working hard and not a financial expert, you just don’t know what you don’t know.
 For example, I was shocked to discover that one of my close friends didn’t realize she could contribute as much as $22,500, and if I had said something earlier then she could have been saving substantially more to her TSP for the last decade.
 That’s when this lesson hit home for me.

-Tip #3: Be wary of the S Fund
+Tip #3: Be cautious of the S Fund

 Finally, our third best practice is to be careful of the S Fund.